tudorzgureanu/ScalaMemoization/README.md

 #### How to use it:

 - Build and publish the artifact into your local repository.
-- Use the resulted artifact in your SBT project.
+- Use the resulted artifact in your SBT project:

 `libraryDependencies += "com.ted.tools" %% "scala-memoization" % "0.1-SNAPSHOT"`

-- You need also to add macro paradise compiler plugin for the scala version you are using (i.e. 2.11.7).
+- You need also to add macro paradise compiler plugin for the scala version you are using (i.e. 2.11.7):

 `addCompilerPlugin("org.scalamacros" % "paradise_2.11.7" % "2.1.0")`